bonny/WordPress-Simple-History/readme.txt

 - **User Data Erasure Requests** – see when a user privacy data export request is added and when this request is approved by the user and when the user data is removed.

-### Support for third party plugins
+#### Build in logging for third party plugins

-Simple History comes with built in support for the following plugins:
+Simple History comes with built in support for many plugins:

 - **Jetpack** – The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
   In Simple History you will see what Jetpack modules that are activated and deactivated.